Olympics put British spy agencies under pressure

 In its annual review, parliament's Intelligence and Security Committee said al Qaeda and its affiliated groups, along with armed groups opposed to the peace deal in Northern Ireland, still posed the most significant threat to Britain.

-The committee, which oversees intelligence agencies, said successful counter-terrorism work was paying dividends.
+But the committee, which provides oversight of intelligence agencies, said successful counter-terrorism work was paying dividends.

 "The Security Service considers there are signs for cautious optimism, with the number of attacks on national security targets falling in 2011," said committee chairman Malcolm Rifkind.

-But he added intense preparations for the Olympic Games, which start on July 27, have put a strain on the work of domestic intelligence agency MI5 and posed a "critical challenge for all concerned".
+However intense work for the Olympic Games, which start on July 27, have put a strain on the work of domestic intelligence agency MI5, and was a "critical challenge for all concerned".

-The Home Office, the government ministry responsible for Britain's domestic security, said the extra burden would not put the country at risk.

-"The Security Service prioritises its resources to meet the highest threats day in and day out and has made lengthy and thorough preparations to meet this summer's security challenges," a spokeswoman said.

 "We appreciate that it is often impossible to predict such events," said Rifkind.